Cloud Automation Solutions

 Defining Cloud Automation

-These can be repetitive tasks such as provisioning and configuring resources like virtual machines, establishing clusters and load balancing, instigating virtual networks, making deployments, monitoring and management performance.
+These can be repetitive tasks such as provisioning and configuring resources like virtual machines, establishing clusters and load balancing, instigating virtual networks, making deployments, and cloud monitoring and managing performance.

 Cloud Automation Use Cases

-In general, cloud automation use-cases refer to using dynamic abilities of cloud management tools or of a cloud solution to perform functions with less manual intervention.
+In general, cloud automation use cases refer to using the dynamic abilities of cloud management tools or a cloud solution to perform functions with less manual intervention.

 For instance,